audulus/docs/index.md

 -   Pinch with two fingers to zoom in and out of your patch.
 -   Drag with two fingers to pan.
--   Drag with one finger on the background to lasso-select multiple nodes. ( *See note below* )
+-   Drag with one finger on the background to lasso-select multiple nodes. ( *See note 1 below* )
 -   Double-tap on a node to zoom in for editing.
--   Double-tap on the background to zoom out and see your entire patch.
+-   Double-tap on the background and Audulus will zoom to fit the entire patch comfortably in view.
 -   Many operations use context menus - tap and hold to bring up the context menu.
 -   To make a connection, zoom in and drag from an output to an input.
 Connections can *only* be made from an output to an input.
 -   To disconnect, drag the connection away from an input.
 -   To "hot swap" or live patch, keep your finger held down and wave the output wire over an input or knob.
-This is similar to performing with patch cables on a modular, but you'll never wear out your switch connectors in Audulus!
+This is similar to performing with patch cables on a modular, but you'll never wear out your inputs in Audulus!
 Audulus is also optimized to prevent clicking/popping connection noise, so go crazy with it!
 -   To make a long connection, drag to to the edge of the screen.
 Audulus will zoom out, widening your field of view.
 Move your finger away from the edge of the screen, and Audulus will zoom back in, centering around your finger, so you can place the connection.
--   Audulus will automatically detect your MIDI keyboard or control surface.
+-   If you are zoomed too far out to make a connection, the inputs and outputs will visibly "lock" or "close."
+Zoom back in and they will "open" again, and you can now make and break connections as well as turn knobs.
+If you have knobs and triggers mapped to MIDI, this is a non-issue.-   Audulus will automatically detect your MIDI keyboard or control surface. ( *See note 2 below* )
 -   To map a knob or a trigger to MIDI, press and hold the element you want to map and select "Learn Midi CC," then twist/press the corresponding knob/button on your control surface, and the controls will thereafter be linked.

-**Note:** The lasso tool - new in Audulus 3 - works in a somewhat unique way.
+**Note 1:** The lasso tool - new in Audulus 3 - works in a somewhat unique way.
 The lasso can do much more than rope an entire area into selection.
 As it is, the lasso gives you surgical control over what you select, allowing you to accurately clip out portions of others' designs for use in your own.
 Much of the progress that is made in the Audulus community happens when people leapfrog with shared knowledge.
-The new lasso tool in Audulus 3 just makes that process a *lot* easier.
+The new lasso tool in Audulus 3 just makes that process *much* easier.
 As you can see, it is worth your time to get to know how the lasso works, as doing so will make your workflow much more efficient.

+**Note 2:** This is not how the zoom worked in Audulus 2, and unfortunately, it does make detailed work on iOS a little more time-consuming (though surely this is made up for by having the Module Library at your disposal).
+It has to be this way, however, to be compliant with Apple's iOS touch standards.
+Apple probably never envisioned an app like Audulus when making this rule, and perhaps this requirement will be relaxed in the future.
+For now though - it *does* have a side benefit of preventing accidental disconnections when zoomed out - a nightmare when working on a complicated patch on iOS.
+In Audulus 2, you could easily accidentally swipe a connection away, and if you're not working on a patch that is making sound, you might not notice the disconnection for a long time.  *The best thing you can do to improve your Audulus 3 workflow is invest in a conductive stylus (pen).*  Fingers are still great - even superior - for performance, but detailed, precise "assembly" work is much easier with a stylus - a suitable one can often be found for $10 or less.

 ##Toolbar buttons: